- Home

 Teaching and Learning for Reading

-- Read words consistent with their phonic knowledge by sound-blending.
+- read simple sentences and books consistent with their phonic knowledge

 Here's an example of high quality interactions that support literacy development, captured on our electronic platform, Tapestry.